project-chip/connectedhomeip/examples/bridge-app/linux/README.md

 -   All attributes defined with these macros will be configured as `ATTRIBUTE_MASK_EXTERNAL_STORAGE` in the ZCL database and therefore will rely on the application to maintain storage for the attribute.
-Consequently, reads pr writes to these attributes must be handled within the application by the `emberAfExternalAttributeWriteCallback` and `emberAfExternalAttributeReadCallback` functions.
+Consequently, reads or writes to these attributes must be handled within the application by the `emberAfExternalAttributeWriteCallback` and `emberAfExternalAttributeReadCallback` functions.
 See the bridge application's `main.cpp` for an example of this implementation.